jptacek/JPtacek.com/src/documents/2015/02/angularJS-Best-Practices/index.html.md

 ###Dependency Injection###
 AngularJS has a great Dependency Injection (DI) framework.
 The way we have the code working above can cause some issues with things like bundling and minification.
 When minification tools rename our DI functions, they may not be found by Angular.
-As a result, you should explcitly identify DI functions to avoid this
+As a result, you should explicitly identify DI functions to avoid this.

 One way to do is to rework function calls such as